This site and article don’t recommend outing though the state of emergency was lifted. Make your decision with extreme care.

 The third time, “蘇民将来。蘇民将来, or Somin Shorai, Somin Shorai!”
 Somin Shorai is a name of a man.
 We discuss about him later.

 Chinawa Kuguri is base on this story.
-Check the link.
+Check out the link.

 A piece of paper called “Hitogata” 人形